British logistics in the Normandy campaign: Mulberry harbour

 No major ports were expected to be captured in the early stages of Overlord except Cherbourg.
-This was expected to take three weeks and it was not large enough to meet the Allied needs.
+The capture was expected to take three weeks and the port was not large enough to meet the Allied needs.
 Until a major port could be captured, maintenance would have to be over open beaches that were at the mercy of the weather.
 Two artificial Mulberry harbours were planned: Mulberry A for the American sector and Mulberry B for the British sector.
 Work commenced in 1942 and prototypes were tested in 1943.
 Mulberry A was to have a capacity of 5000 LT per day and Mulberry B of 7000 LT.
 Each would handle 1,200 vehicles daily, and provide shelter for small craft.

 Mulberry breakwaters consisted of blockships, concrete caissons known as Phoenix breakwaters and floating breakwaters known as Bombardon breakwaters.
 Their construction consumed tens of thousands of tons of steel and cost £25 million.
 Each harbour had three piers, a barge pier and an LST pier, each with one roadway, and a stores pier with two floating roadways.
 When the Overlord plan was expanded in 1944, it was too late to enlarge the Mulberry harbours, so additional small craft shelters known as Gooseberries were provided, one for each invasion beach.
 The British Gooseberries were No. 3 at Arromanches on Gold Beach, No. 4 at Courseulles on Juno Beach and No. 5 at Ouistreham on Sword Beach.